Description

 Research Findings

-TB-500 has been studied in structural, vascular, dermatological, and systemic models, with research exploring its roles in collagen organization, extracellular matrix remodeling, angiogenesis, wound closure, and tissue recovery in preclinical settings.
+TB-500 has been studied in structural, vascular, dermatological, and systemic research models, with investigations exploring its involvement in collagen organization, extracellular matrix remodeling, angiogenic signaling, wound-closure responses, and tissue recovery in preclinical settings.

 Key Areas of Research: